 The Sian Bradwell Fund was formally established on October 3rd, 1990, the sixth anniversary of her birth, to purchase medical equipment.
 A series of fund-raising efforts was organised by the Bradwells, their family, and friends.
 The largest of these was the Sian Bradwell Softball Tournament, and an annual jeans and clothing sale contributed greatly.
 Several other events were run over the next few years, including;

-- a netball tournament run by the Beaconsfield Netball Club (of the Quebec Amateur Netball Federation) of which Sharon was the coach
+- netball tournaments run by the Beaconsfield Netball Club (of the Quebec Amateur Netball Federation) of which Sharon was the coach and president

 - a softball game pitting the Kirkland Ladies’ SlowPitch League against the CJAD Big Eights

-- the T&ST Golf Tournament organised by Claudio Trivisonno, a friend
+- T&ST Golf Tournaments organised by Claudio Trivisonno, a friend

-- the Royal Bank Systems & Technology Golf Tournament, organised by Joe Nicassio, another friend
+- Royal Bank Systems & Technology Golf Tournament, organised by Joe Nicassio, another friend

 - a variety show put on by the students of St. John Fisher Elementary School in Pointe Claire, where Sian’s grandmother, Millie De Souza, was a teacher

-- the Sgt.
+- Sgt.
 Pepperoni (pizza restaurant) ice bucket campaign, run by John and Kerry Lekas of Kirkland

 In 1997, work-related transfers took Ken and Sharon to the Toronto area, and the task of organising the 1998 softball tournament fell to Alan Groombridge, a member of the organising committee for several years and a member of the KMSPL.
 Other volunteers have since come forward to keep the tournament going, with great support from the town of Kirkland, and the event is now a fixture in the West Island area of Montreal.